 Historical Context and Evolution

 The formal concept of GDP emerged in response to the economic challenges of the Great Depression.
-Before the 1930s, there was no standardized way to measure the overall output of an economy.
+So naturally, before the 1930s, there was no standardized way to measure the overall output of an economy.
 As governments sought to understand and address the crisis, the need for a comprehensive measure of economic activity became apparent.
 Simon Kuznets, working at the National Bureau of Economic Research, developed the first set of national income accounts for the United States.
 These accounts provided a detailed picture of the economy's performance, including measures of production, income, and expenditure.

 Over time, the methods for calculating GDP have been refined and standardized through international collaboration.
 Organizations like the United Nations and the International Monetary Fund (IMF) have played a key role in developing guidelines and best practices for national accounting.
 These efforts have ensured that GDP is calculated consistently across different countries, allowing for meaningful comparisons.